New Orleans Food and History Walking Tour

 Next, you’ll visit a hot sauce bar — here, you’ll sample dozens of hot sauces, which is a fun way to understand Louisiana’s love of spice and flavor.
 Multiple reviewers have appreciated this stop for offering a chance to explore seasonings and even buy some to take home.

 The journey continues to Leah’s Pralines, where you get to indulge in Creole pralines or some inventive options like bacon pecan brittle.
-It’s a sweet pause that many describe as delightful and satisfying, perfect for those with a sweet tooth.
+It’s a sweet pause that many describe as delightful and satisfying, great for those with a sweet tooth.

 From there, the guide leads you through the French Quarter, passing signs advertising classic po’boys and muffulettas.
 The stop at NOLA Poboys is a highlight for seafood lovers — expect to bite into a fried catfish po’boy while learning about seafood harvesting in Louisiana.